 4.0.2 Fungal endophyte inoculation

-To inoculate seedlings with FEF, we took 10 individual seedlings of each species and exposed them over 10 nights to natural spore fall in the forest understory to achieve a high FEF load (E+) and 10 plants were kept inside the greenhouse enclosure to maintain a low FEF load (E-).
+To inoculate seedlings with FEF, we exposed 10 seedlings of each species to 10 nights to natural spore fall in the forest understory to achieve a high FEF load (E-high).
+At the same time, 10 seedlings per species were kept inside the greenhouse enclosure to maintain a low FEF load (E-low).
 Plants exposed to spore fall were placed on a table near (~10 m) the forest edge at dusk (~ 18:00 hours) and returned to the greenhouse at dawn (~ 07:00 hours) (Bittleston et al., 2011).
-We sprayed the E+ seedlings with water to simulate rain and to promote endophyte spore germination and infection of leaves.
-Low FEF plants (E-) were watered only at the soil level and shuffled and moved inside the greenhouse to simulate similar treatment as E+ seedlings, but without spore fall exposure.
+We sprayed the E-high seedlings with water to simulate rain and to promote endophyte spore germination and infection of leaves.
+Low FEF plants (E-low) were watered only at the soil level and shuffled and moved inside the greenhouse to simulate similar treatment as E-high seedlings, but without spore fall exposure.

+4.0.3 Determining differences in leaf functional traits between E-high and E-low treatments

-4.0.3 Leaf trait measurementss between
+4.0.3.1 Leaf trait measurements

-Three mature leaves were haphazardly collected 7 - 10 days after fungal inoculation from individuals in each treatment (E+, E-) with 5 - 6 true leaves.
+Three mature leaves were haphazardly collected 7 - 10 days after fungal inoculation from individuals in each treatment (E-high, E-low) with 5 - 6 true leaves.
 Anthocyanin (ACI) content and leaf thickness (LT) were measured while the leaf was still attached to the plant.
+Anthocyanins, a sub-group of flavonoids, were measured because evidence suggests that in tropical environments they offer protection against fungal pathogens and contribute to higher seedling survival rates (Coley & Aide, 1989; Queenborough et al., 2013; Tellez et al., 2016).
 We measured anthocyanin content with an ACM-200plus anthocyanin content meter (Opti-Sciences Inc. Hudson, New Hampshire, U.S.A.) on three haphazardly selected locations (working from the petiole out to the leaf tip) on the leaf surface of three haphazardly selected leaves for a total of nine measurements per plant (Tellez et al., 2022).
-To account for leaf thickness, the ACM-200 calculates an anthocyanin content index (ACI) value from the ratio of % transmittance at 931 nm/% transmittance at 525 nm (Tellez et al., 2016).
+The ACM-200 takes into account leaf thickness when calculating an anthocyanin content index (ACI) value by computing the ratio of % transmittance at 931 nm/% transmittance at 525 nm (Tellez et al., 2016).
 On compound leaves (i.e., Dipteryx sp.) we measured at three different leaflets.
-Leaf thickness (μm) was measured with a Mitutoyo 7327 Micrometer Gauge (Mitutoyo, Takatsu-ku, Kawasaki, Japan) at six different points on the leaf lamina; at the base, mid-leaf and tip on both sides of the mid-vein, taking care to avoid major and secondary veins.
-After ACI and leaf LT measurements were completed, we removed the leaves from their stems, placed them inside a zip-top plastic bag in an ice chest and moved them to the lab for further measurements.
+Leaf thickness (μm) was measured with a Mitutoyo 7327 Micrometer Gauge (Mitutoyo, Takatsu-ku, Kawasaki, Japan) at six different points on the leaf lamina: at the base, mid-leaf and tip on both sides of the mid-vein, taking care to avoid major and secondary veins.
+After ACI and leaf LT measurements were completed, we removed the leaves from their stems, placed them inside a zip-top plastic bag in an ice chest, and moved them to the lab for further measurements.
 Leaf punch strength (LPS) was measured with an Imada DST-11a digital force gauge (Imada Inc., Northbrook, IL, United States) by conducting punch-and-die tests with a sharp-edged cylindrical steel punch (2.0 mm diameter) and a steel die with a sharp-edged aperture of small clearance (0.05 mm).
 Leaf punch measurements were taken at six locations on each leaf by puncturing the lamina at the base, mid-leaf and tip on both sides of the mid-vein, and avoiding minor leaf veins when possible (Tellez et al., 2022).
 Once LPS was measured, we used a 7 mm diameter hole punch to obtain three leaf disks per leaf for leaf mass per area (LMA) (see Supplementary material for details).
 Disk punches dried at 60 °C for 48-72 hours before being weighed for dry mass immediately.

+4.0.4 Determining FEF abundance, richness, diversity and community composition

-4.0.4 Leaf tissue preparation for molecular work
+4.0.4.1 Leaf tissue preparation for molecular work